jenntang1/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 ```

 2. What are differences between var, const and let?
+var was the oncestral way of declaring a variable.
+Today, let is wide used to declare variables that could be reassigned during execution.
+Meanwhile, const is also used to declare variables but can't be reassigned.

 3. What are all the data types available in Javascript?
+   a. undefined
+   b.
+Boolean
+   c.
+Number
+   d.
+String
+   e.
+BigInt
+   f.
+Symbol

 4. How to use the if, if ... else statements?
 ```js